 Alumni Memorial Mass

-The anuual Alumni Memorial Mass will be held at 10:30 a.m., Sunday, Nov.
+The annual Alumni Memorial Mass will be held at 10:30 a.m., Sunday, Nov.
 6, in the Chapel of the Incarnate Word.
 It is the annual remembrance of our departed alumni and Sisters concluding with a brief prayer in the Sisters' cemetery.
-For info, contact Brenda Dimas at (210) 829-3128 or email@example.com.
+For info, contact Brenda Dimas at (210) 829-3128 or firstname.lastname@example.org.

 Thanksgiving Prayer Service